Violet Mount: Biography

 Mount was born in Caulfield, Victoria on 15 March 1875 and raised in Melbourne.
 Her Canadian-born father, Lambton Le Brerton Mount (c.1835–1931), had been a sheep farmer in Western Australian from December 1866 and briefly co-owned properties with Adam Lindsay Gordon, the Australian poet.
 Lambton later owned and managed a bottle works in Sandridge from the 1870s.
 He married Mary Frances Glynn in June 1874.

 Mount's mother played piano, and her younger sister, Winifred, provided viola for a recital at their family home in September 1896 while Mount sang "Ave Maria".
 In July of the following year she was a student at the Howard Conservatoire of Music, Elsternwick, where she participated in their concert and was, "heard to advantage in an aria from La Figlia del Reggimento."
 In October 1897 took the role of The Plaintiff in Gilbert and Sullivan's comic opera, Trial by Jury, at the Prahran Town Hall.
 Melbourne Punch's reporter observed, "[she] sustained the part excellently" before an audience, including her parents.
 She studied under William Parklnson when living in Victoria.

 Mount returned to Australia in July 1902, after "[having] spent three years on the continent of Europe, and lived some time in New Zealand."
 In Germany she studied under Herr Odenwald and in France, with Madame Caut.
-While in New Zealand she performed oratorio; as a sole vocalist for Gerardy and for Frledenthal; and appeared in an opera in Wellington and Auckland.
+While in New Zealand she performed oratorio; as a sole vocalist for Gerardy and for Friedenthal; and appeared in an opera in Wellington and Auckland.
 The soprano performed a concert at Melbourne's Centenary Hall where, "she sang 'Ernani Involami', 'Elizabeth's Greeting to the Hall of Song', 'All Souls' Day', and 'Widmung' (Schuman) with encores."
 In August she sang at Sydney's Queen's Hall where "[her] rendering of the 'Jewel Song', from Faust, and "Elizabeth's Greeting to the Hall of Song" (Tannhauser), was exceedingly enjoyed, her high soprano showing to greater advantage in the latter number."

 In February 1904 she indicated her desire to shift to London, "She is at present under Signor Carl Hazon, and is considered the first soprano in Sydney... this gifted singer is ambitious to make her debut in Grand Opera."
 In May 1906 she gave a concert at the Melbourne Town Hall to a large audience, which "must have been well satisfied by what they heard...
 Her voice is a bright, clear, ringing soprano of very wide range–she touched F sharp in alt with exact truth of intonation and perfect sweetness–and she has trained it to an astonishing degree of flexibility."